Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 Regression in supervised machine learning is a statistical method used for modeling the relationship between a dependent variable (target) and one or more independent variables (predictors).
 Its primary goal is to predict the value of the dependent variable based on the values of the independent variables.

 ### When to use regression:
-Prediction: Regression is used when you want to predict a continuous output variable.
+<ins> Prediction:</ins> Regression is used when you want to predict a continuous output variable.
 For instance, predicting house prices based on features like size, location, and number of bedrooms.

 Relationship Analysis: It helps in understanding the strength and direction of the relationship between variables.
 For instance, analyzing how changes in advertising expenditure impact sales.